imaun/coinmarketcap/README.md

 # Project Status :
-This project is under development and is in early stage.
-If you want to contribute, feel free to fork it.
+This project is under development and is in early stage but supports above endpoints.
+If you want to contribute, feel free to fork it, add missing endpoints and send pull request!